 Good news, though!
 There are ways of fighting back against these tiny but persistent annoyances.
 There are ways of ridding your yard or garden of flies, mosquitoes, gnats, and other flying bugs, as well as pests that put the D in damage when it comes to your garden’s plants.

+We’re not talking about traditional pest control methods, nor bug sprays.
 We’re talking about other plants that repel slugs and snails.
 We’re talking plants with natural defense systems built in that help control pesky bug situations.

 If you’re interested in having a relatively bug-free garden or a yard that’s pleasant to spend time in, then read on to learn more about pest control plants that can help prevent the need for bug spray!